-Handling Documents Under the Sarbanes-Oxley Act by Jessica Hodges
+Handling Documents Under the Sarbanes-Oxley Act

 Records management isn’t just a priority – it’s a legal obligation.
 Under the Sarbanes-Oxley Act, companies can be subject to stiff penalties if they destroy documents that might aid auditing procedures.
 Conversely, companies and individuals that do not destroy information before disposal could face prosecution and fines under HIPPA, GLB, and FACTA legislation.
 The key to compliance is setting up a records management policy that covers the lifecycle of each document from records storage to records destruction.

 1. Enact a company-wide plan for records storage:

 Determine who is responsible for records management – Choose a single administrator in each department to set up consistent retention and retrieval guidelines in their areas.